Magma (character): House of X

-Magma later became a resident of the mutant nation of Krakoa during House of X. While there she joined the New Mutants on a mission to bring some mutants from her home town of Nova Roma to Krakoa and to save a young mutant from Carnelia who could not control her powers.
-She also attempted to cause a volcanic eruption to help free the mutants who were wrongfully imprisoned in the Pit of Exile.
+Magma later became a resident of the mutant nation of Krakoa during House of X. While there she joined the New Mutants on a mission to bring mutants from her home town of Nova Roma to Krakoa and to save Natashia Repina, a young mutant from Carnelia who lost control of her powers.
+She also attempts to cause a volcanic eruption to help free the mutants who were wrongfully imprisoned in the Pit of Exile.